 Flourless Chocolate Lava Torte

-220 grams butter or parve alternative 250 grams parve chocolate 1 cup (250 ml) sugar 3 tablespoons (45 ml) ground almonds* 1 teaspoon vanilla OR coffee dissolved in a little water 5 eggs, lightly whisked with a fork Generous sprinkling salt preferably Maldon Powdered sugar to dust 1: Break chocolate into pieces and microwave with butter till melted.
-2: Stir in sugar, ground almonds and vanilla and allow to cool slightly before stirring in eggs which will cause mixture to thicken 3: Cover and allow to stand for 30 minutes, then pour into a paper-lined (see notes) 22 cm/10 inch spring-form tin or medium sized aluminium foil tin, and sprinkle over salt.
+220 grams butter or kosher for Pesach margarine 250 grams parve chocolate 1 cup sugar 3 tablespoons ground almonds 1 teaspoon vanilla 5 eggs, lightly whisked with a fork Generous sprinkling of salt Powdered sugar to dust 1: Break chocolate into pieces and microwave with butter/margarine till melted.
+2: Stir in sugar, ground almonds and vanilla and allow to cool slightly before stirring in eggs which will cause mixture to thicken 3: Cover and allow to stand for 30 minutes, then pour into a paper-lined (see notes) 22 cm/10 inch spring-form tin or medium sized, round aluminium foil tin, and sprinkle over salt.
 4: Bake at 160 C for approximately 50 minutes till the surface of the cake is crackled and no longer shiny and wet.
 You can't do a toothpick test with this as the inside remains moist and fudgy.
 5: Dust over powdered sugar and serve at room temperature or slightly warm with ice-cream.
+COOK'S NOTES: Lining your springform tin with baking paper is essential or you can risk the batter leaking out.
+You can avoid this step by using an aluminium, foil tin but you'll then have to serve the torte in this tin as it won't come out easily.
+Find kosher for Pesach margarine at Meatland.